nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550"/>

 How the `Logic` component works:
-1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
+1. When `Logic` is called upon to execute a command, it uses the `MrTechRecruiterParser` class to parse the user command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to add a person).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+1. While this command is happening, a record of the command's message and the original state of the model before the command occurred is recorded in the separate `Memento` class.
+1. In the event the user wants to undo the changes from the command, the user can simply pass `undo` into the user command, which uses the `Undo` class.
+1. The abstract class `Command` is then called to return the `Memento` instance (via `Command#getMomento`) of that state of the model and restores the original state of the model.

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.